Measure How We See - The Way to Perfect Display Colors

 With a Prometheus spectroradiometer the color tristimulus values can be calculated for any color‑matching function.
 So it is possible to measure the tristimulus values for different observers at the same time, by acquiring a single spectral power distribution (SPD).
 This versatility is one of the advantages of a spectroradiometer.

-"The Prometheus Viewfinder Spectrometer stands out because it covers a wider range of wavelengths than other display spectrometers."
+"The Prometheus Viewfinder Spectrometer stands out because it of the high accuracy and fine wavelength resolution."

 To calculate the CIE 170-2 cone-fundamental-based tristimulus values the wavelength range between 390 nm and 830 nm is integrated.
 This is in contrast to the CIE 1931 and CIE 1964 standard observers which are defined for the wavelength range between 380 nm and 780 nm.
 The Prometheus Viewfinder Spectrometer stands out because it covers an extended wavelength range of 360 nm to 830 nm, which is a wider range than other display spectrometers.
 This means it can accurately measure colors according to the CIE 1931, CIE 1964 and CIE 170-2:2015 2° and 10° observers.